sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-rest-api/cp-mobile-dev-kit-rest-api.md

     -	what is the response code
     -	how the response body looks like

-    With above details, you will next configure an app in Mobile Services, add root of request URL as a destination and then consume it in MDK.

 ### Configure new MDK app in Mobile Services cockpit

+You will now configure an app in Mobile Services, add root of `Petstore` URL as a destination and then consume it in MDK.

 1. Navigate to [SAP Mobile Services cockpit on Cloud Foundry environment](fiori-ios-hcpms-setup).